andreasabel/logic-and-types-meeting-2019/README.md

 - Robin: On the elementary theory of the 2-category of categories or TBA
 - Andreas: On intrinsic scoping and the sublist category
 - Victor: Unification with heterogeneous equality
-- Ulf?

-## Division meeting

-Possible topics for division meeting (from 2018, maybe not all of these):

-- Master thesis brainstorming session
-- Work environment something
-- Funding/grant application brainstorming
-- General discussion about future research directions in Logic & Types

 ## Participants